The oldest public wildflower garden in the United States

-Leaves are compound, having up to 7 leaflets arranged along a reddish leaf stem and each lateral leaflet has from 2 to 3 deeply cleft lobes.
+Leaves are compound, having up to 7 lobed leaflets arranged along a reddish leaf stem; each lateral leaflet has from 2 to 3 deeply cleft lobes.
 Terminal leaflets are larger, more round in outline, with 7 to 9 lobes.
-Leaf stalks have stipules with serrated edges and with auricles at the base of the stalk.
+Leaf stalks have stipules with serrated edges and auricles at the base of the stalk.
 The auricles partially surround the stem.
 Flowering stems will have several widely spaced leaves, up to a foot in length.
 There are usually many non-flowering shoots which are just a basal leaf rising from the root and up to 2 feet long.

 Flowers are 5-parted, with widely spreading pink petals that are rounded and then abruptly narrowed to a clawed base.
 There are 5 green short sepals which reflex when the flower opens.
 The exserted stamens are equal in length or slightly longer than the petals, have long pinkish filaments and pink anthers.
 These number about 10 to 20 and surround a cluster of 3 to 7 pinkish pistils.
 Each flower is on a short stalk.
 They are not fragrant, have no nectar, but provide pollen for pollinators.

 Seed: Flowers mature to small achenes, red at maturity, 8 to 14 mm long, that are cylindrical, smooth and not twisted.
 Seeds require 90 days of cold stratification for germination.
-Once growing however, root divisions are easier as the plant has a strong root system.
+Once growing however, root divisions are easier as the plant has a strong root system - in some habitats - aggressive.

 Habitat: The plants habitat is from wet to wet-mesic but in full sun.
 In partial sun the flower stems will tend to lean.
 In partial sun moisture conditions can be mesic.
 The root is strongly rhizomatous and will form irregular colonies under the correct moist conditions - i.e. it spreads.
 This species does not have root tubers.